acteng/atip-data-prep/README.md

 ## POIs (points of interest)

-ATIP loads extra layers showing key destinations.
+ATIP loads extra layers showing key trip generators.
 These layers are England-wide, rather than being split into a file per area, because they're being used on the country-wide scheme browse page.
 Each layer is a single [PMTiles](https://protomaps.com/docs/pmtiles/) file.